plenoptic-org/plenoptic/docs/api/models.rst

 Models
 ------

-Models give a response to a single stimulus and are compatible with :class:`~plenoptic.synthesize.metamer.Metamer` and :class:`~plenoptic.synthesize.eigendistortion.Eigendistortion`, and can be turned into :ref:`metrics-api` by using the :func:`~plenoptic.metric.model_metric.model_metric_factory` function.
+Models give a response to a single stimulus and are compatible with :class:`~plenoptic.synthesize.metamer.Metamer` and :class:`~plenoptic.synthesize.eigendistortion.Eigendistortion`, and can be turned into :ref:`metrics-api` by using the :func:`~plenoptic.metric.model_metric_factory` function.

 See :ref:`models-doc` for more details.

-.. currentmodule:: plenoptic.simulate.models
+.. currentmodule:: plenoptic.models
 .. autosummary::
    :signatures: none
    :toctree: generated
    :template: torch_module.rst.jinja

-   ~portilla_simoncelli.PortillaSimoncelli
+   ~PortillaSimoncelli

 .. rubric:: LGN-inspired Models
    :heading-level: 3